pawelszydlo/papa-bot/README.md

 Built on top of [github.com/nickvanw/ircx](http://github.com/nickvanw/ircx), which in turn is built on top of [github.com/sorcix/irc](http://github.com/sorcix/irc).

+###How good is it?

+It is my first project written in Go, so the implementation might be lacking.
+That being said, bot is actively developed and used by me and my friends, so there's that.

 ###Features

 * Easy configuration through a TOML file.